AElfProject/aelf-docs/docs/quick-start/developers/single-pool-staking-dapp/index.md

 **Step 2: Write the Connect Wallet Function**

 - The `header/index.tsx` file is the header of our Staking dApp.
-It allows users to connect their Portkey wallet with the Staking dApp.
+It allows users to connect their Portkey wallet with the staking dApp.

 - Before users can interact with the smart contract, we need to write the `Connect Wallet` function.